What is the Cattle Health and Welfare group?

 The CHAWG is also responsible for the following initiatives:

-- Farm Health Planning Seminars held at the Livestock show
+- Farm Health Planning Seminars held at the Livestock event.

-- Writing of the annual Cattle Health and Welfare Report
+- Writing of the GB Cattle Health and Welfare Report (Third Report – 2016).

 The makeup of CHAWG provides an immensely valuable resource for the sector, providing a wide ranging and deep knowledge of cattle health and welfare, though importantly are removing their commercial hats and collaborating on behalf of the cattle farming industry for the benefit of cattle health and welfare.
 Find out who our members are.

-Read on to find out more of our work….
+Read on to find out more about our work….

 The Veterinary Medicines Directorate (VMD) commissioned the Cattle Health & Welfare Group (CHAWG) to undertake a scoping study to ascertain what antimicrobial usage data are currently being collected and what should be done to develop data collection systems in the UK cattle sector (both dairy and beef).
 This report details the current situation and proposes a route forward for the cattle sector to pursue.
 View the UK cattle industry on antibiotic data press release.